Generating new sources of business and revenue.

 Cons for Anywhere:

 Staffing.
 It could mean a lot of people are out.
+They will be seeking to eliminate redundancies.
 But I suspect they will take good care of them with solid packages.

 Loss of franchisees.
-Some franchise owners may decide that they no longer want to be affiliated with the brand that has caused so much damage through their aggressive recruiting efforts over the years.
+Some franchise owners may decide that they no longer want to be affiliated with the brand that has caused so much damage through its aggressive recruiting efforts over the years.

 Relocation and leads.
 The business generated from Cartus and Anywhere Leads will now be spread very thin.
-This could push some franchisees to reevaluate what they really get from that investment.
+This could prompt some franchisees to reevaluate what they truly receive from that investment.
 Compass may decide to invest in those business lines to boost its business development and return Cartus to its original glory.
-Or they could sell off Cartus and work up a partnership to retain the referral activity with the new owner.
+Alternatively, they could shut it down or sell off Cartus and work out a partnership to retain the referral activity with the new owner.

 Cons for Compass: